 Day 1: Welcome to Cremona

 Highlights: Cremona, home to creamy Italian nougat, handcrafted Stradivari violins, and an impressive plazaArrive in Cremona, home of the noble tradition of violin making.
 Visit a workshop to learn how Antonio Stradivarius raised violin-making to an art form and taste some torrone (the creamy nougat made from honey, nuts, and egg white) in one of the several pasticcerie in town!
 We meet in the afternoon for our bike fitting at the hotel.
 After enjoying an aperitivo together, we celebrate the beginning of our culinary experience with a welcome dinner.
 Cycling Distance: Test Ride.

 Day 2: Royal Court of Sabbioneta

 Highlights: Bicycling on bike paths along the Po River, Gonzaga summer residence of Sabbioneta, guided tour of town.Today we cycle along quaint bike paths along the Po River to the town of Sabbioneta, a UNESCO world heritage site.
 Sabbioneta was named the "Little Athens of the Gonzaga" after the local ruling family for its importance as an artistic center in the Renaissance.
 Inside the well-preserved walls, we will have a guided tour to see the architectural jewels of the town such as the Palazzo Ducale, Palazzo del Giardino, and Teatro Olimpico as a group.
-If you get the chance to try a slice of sbrisolona cake, an almond crumble cake of ancient origins, do it!
-Dinner is together.
-Daily Mileage: 50 km (35 miles)
+If you get the chance to try a slice of sbrisolona cake, an almond crumble cake of ancient origins, try some!
+Dinner is on your own tonight.
+Daily Mileage: 57 km (35 miles)

 Lodging: Albergo Giulia Gonzaga